hendriknielaender/double-trouble/data/blog/agile-roadmaps-release-distilled.md

 ### Planning Software

-We've come a long way in the industry.
+The industry has evolved significantly over the years.
 Collectively, we have learned that making a long plan for a thing doesn't really work in software.
 That's why we've turned from Waterfall to Scrum or Agile.
 Working in iterations, we're supposed to aim at *some* result at the end of each sprint.
 From this result we can learn, reflect and adapt, in order to stay on course.
 Thinking up